yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

         }
     }
     ```
-2. If you prefer using an existing APIM service and don't want toolkit to update it.
+2. If you prefer using an existing APIM service and don't want the toolkit to update it.
 You can update Bicep file *./templates/azure/provision/apim.bicep* to use existing APIM service:
     ```bicep
     resource apimService 'Microsoft.ApiManagement/service@2020-12-01' existing = {
       name: apimServiceName